bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_intro %}

 {% si_step Mount the Lighthouse deck %}
-For mounting the Lighthouse deck on a Crazyflie check out the {% id_link getting-started-expansion-decks %} tutorial.
+For mounting the {% poplink lighthouse-deck %} on a Crazyflie check out the {% id_link getting-started-expansion-decks %} tutorial.
 {% endsi_step %}

 {% si_step Update firmware in the Crazyflie and Lighthouse deck %}